STM32 Health Monitoring Device STM32 Health Monitoring Device

 Fixing Clock Issues

-When first sending bitmaps to the OLED screen, the whole board felt extremely sluggish, hitting refresh rates of 1-2 FPS.
+To get there, I had to first fix a problem with the OLED having slow refresh rates.
+When I first sent bitmaps to the OLED screen, the whole board felt extremely sluggish, hitting refresh rates of 1-2 FPS.

-A quick calculation proves this should not happen.
-With a 128x64 pixel screen, a total of 8192 bits needed to send per refresh (round up to 10000 bits to include overhead) With the I2C clock speed configured to 400 kHz, there should be a 400000 / 10000 = 40 Hz refresh rate.
+A quick calculation showed this should not happen.
+With a 128x64 pixel screen, a total of 8192 bits were sent per refresh (round up to 10000 bits to include overhead).
+With the I2C clock speed configured to 400 kHz, there should at least be a 400000 / 10000 = 40 Hz refresh rate.

-Another odd observation came from testing the buzzer, where I had to set extremely high frequencies beyond the audible range in order to produce even a low-pitched tone.
+Another oddity came from testing the buzzer, where I had to set extremely high frequencies beyond the human audible range in order to produce even a low-pitched tone.

-With these 2 oddities, I suspected that the clock speed was not being set correctly.
-With some debugging, I found that the <freq var name> was indeed set to 4000000.
+Observing these 2 bugs, I suspected that the clock speed was not being set correctly.
+With some debugging, I found that the system clock was indeed set to 4000000 (i.e. 4 MHz), as shown in the screenshot below.
 This was much lower than the 80 MHz I was assuming the board was operating at this whole time!

 Turns out the boilerplate code provided by the teaching team did not include any clock setup code!
 With the problem found, a quick reconfiguration within STM32CubeMX fixed the issue.